Skip to content

 OmarAI Post-Launch: Llama vs MPT vs Falcon vs GPT for a Personal Chatbot (Part 5)

-OmarAI went live, feedback came back, and the model got meaningfully better across two dimensions: length of responses and persona consistency.
+OmarAI went live, feedback came back, and the model got noticeably better in two ways: length of responses and persona consistency.
 I also ran comparisons of GPT-4o against Llama, MPT, and Falcon for the same use case.
-This is Dev Log 5 of the OmarAI series — the post-launch iteration post.
-Live model is at theomar.me/omar-ai.
+This is Dev Log 5 of the OmarAI series, the post-launch iteration post.
+The live model is at theomar.me/omar-ai.

 TL;DR